Coindegens/RAG-AI-Assisant/README.md

-# GENERATIVE AI APP - LANGCHAIN AND RAG: AI RESEARCH QUERY ASSISTANT WITH WEB INTERFACE GRADIO
+# AI RESEARCH QUERY ASSISTANT WITH WEB INTERFACE GRADIO (LANGCHAIN & RAG)

 ## Overview
 An AI-powered RAG (Retrieval-Augmented Generation) assistant built with LangChain and Gradio web interface.
 This application optimizes research endeavors by processing documents, generating embeddings, and providing an interactive QA interface.